tsaad-dev/te/drafts/te-topo-profile/draft-ietf-teas-te-topology-profiles.md

--  the OTN technology-specific Link Termination Point (LTP) augmentations are defined to represent the capabilities of the TP to be configured as an OTN UNI, together with the information about OTN label and bandwidth availability at the OTN UNI.
+-  the OTN technology-specific Link Termination Point (LTP) augmentations are defined to represent the capabilities of the TP to be configured as an OTN link, together with the information about OTN label and bandwidth availability at the OTN inter-domain link.

-Te UNI Topology profiled YANG data model shown in {{uni-discovery-tree}} does not require the network to be a TE network and, therefore, it could be used as a core network topology model to discover UNIs (or in general any external link) for TE and non-TE networks as well as multi-layer networks encompassing both TE and non-TE layers.
+The profiled YANG data model shown in {{inter-domain-discovery-tree}} does not require the network to be a TE network and, therefore, it could be used as a core network topology model to discover any inter-domain link for TE and non-TE networks as well as multi-layer networks encompassing both TE and non-TE layers.

-The advantages of using the UNI Topology profiled YANG data model shown in {{uni-discovery-tree}}
+The advantages of using the profiled YANG data model shown in {{inter-domain-discovery-tree}}
 as a core network topology model is to have a common solutions for:

 -  discovering UNIs as well as inter-domain NNI links, which is applicable to any technology (TE or non TE) used at the UNI or within the network;

--  modelling non TE UNIs such as Ethernet, and TE UNIs such as OTN, as well as UNIs which can configured as TE or non-TE (e.g., being configured as either Ethernet or OTN UNI).
+-  modelling non TE inter-domain links, such as Ethernet, and TE inter-domain links such as OTN, as well as inter-domain links which can configured as TE or non-TE (e.g., being configured as either Ethernet or OTN link).

 ## Administrative and Operational status management {#admin-oper-state}